Is business uncertainty in the run up to the EU Referendum causing the London office market to stutter?

 Brexit vote: Leave or Remain?

-From our point of view, as decision day approaches, the immediate impact is that the phones aren’t ringing so much and much of our current work is helping companies acquire shorter term, co-working (aka serviced) office space.
+From our point of view, as decision day approaches, the immediate impact is that the phones aren’t ringing so much and much of our current work is helping companies acquire shorter term, serviced offices and co-working space.
 But come 24th June, if we have decided to remain in the EU, I suspect demand in the office market – along with the rest of the UK economy – will kick off again.

 On the flip side, if we vote for Brexit, I predict new opportunities for us to help tenants negotiate more favourable leases, with lower rents and larger rent-free periods.